nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## 1. Body Mass Index (BMI) Tracker

-### 1.1 Input weight, height and ideal weight
+### 1.1 Input user information

-On the application's first launch, you will be prompted to enter your height, weight and ideal weight.
+When you first launch DietLAH!, you will be prompted to enter your particulars.

-**Note:** Other commands will be unavailable until you complete the BMI setup.
+DietLAH! uses this information to provide personalized recommendations based on your personal goals and current characteristics.

+**Note:** ⚠️ You need to enter this command before all other commands will work!

 **Command Format:** `bmi g/GENDER a/AGE h/HEIGHT(CM) w/WEIGHT(KG) i/IDEAL_WEIGHT(KG)`